 You must first create an SQL Repository.
-For information, see How to Create an SQL Repository to Store Applications on page 66.
+For information, see How to Create an SQL Repository to Store Applications on page 60.

-1. From the ribbon, click the Application Settings icon, or right-click the Application Directories folder in the navigation pane, and select Application Settings, as shown in the following image.
+1. From the ribbon, click Manage then Settings, or right-click Application Directories in the resources tree, point to Manage, and click Settings, as shown in the following image.